Daniel Wadsworth to Abraham Lincoln, 25 January 18481Auburn Ill Jan 25, 1848Hon A LincolnDear Sir,

 Wadsworth was postmaster of Auburn, Illinois, from 1842 to 1853.
 For the period of July 1, 1844 to June 30, 1845, the Auburn post office had net proceeds of $40.78, with Wadsworth receiving $41.70 in compensation.
 The net proceeds of Wadsworth’s office from July 1, 1846 to June 30, 1847, was $32.11, with Wadsworth receiving $27.55.

 On February 15, 1848, Lincoln, in the House of Representatives, presented Wadsworth’s petition for more compensation, which the House tabled.
-Meanwhile, the House had already adopted a resolution calling on the Committee of Post Offices and Post Roads to investigate the expediency of increasing the compensation for postmasters of small post offices.
-On February 28, 1848, Representative Timothy Jenkins introduced a bill to regulate compensation for postmasters, which the House referred to the Committee on Post Offices and Post Roads.
+Meanwhile, the House had already adopted a resolution calling on the Committee of the Post Office and Post Roads to investigate the expediency of increasing the compensation for postmasters of small post offices.
+On February 28, 1848, Representative Timothy Jenkins introduced a bill to regulate compensation for postmasters, which the House referred to the Committee on the Post Office and Post Roads.
 This bill died in committee, but the Senate passed a similar bill on February 18, which the House and Senate, after wrangling over amendments, approved in May.
 The act became law on May 17.

 The net proceeds of Wadsworth’s office from July 1, 1848 to June 30, 1849, was $48.92, with Wadsworth receiving $49.68.